cdotl-au/BTC_Check_File/README.md

 - `wallets.txt`: A sample file containing the top 1000 Bitcoin wallets as of April 2nd, 2024.
 - `passphrases.txt`: A sample file with the top 1000 lines from `rockyou.txt`.

+# Disclaimer

+The tools and scripts provided in this repository are released for educational and research purposes only.
+The author or contributors are not responsible for any misuse or damage resulting from the use or misuse of the software.
+It is the end user’s responsibility to obey all applicable local, state, and federal laws.

+The intent of sharing this code is to foster understanding and knowledge about cryptographic security practices and is not intended to enable illegal activities.
+Using this software to engage in any activity that violates the law, including but not limited to unauthorized access to digital wallets, is strictly prohibited.

+By downloading or using this software, you agree that you are solely responsible for any legal implications or repercussions that may arise from such actions.
+The authors assume no liability and are not responsible for any misuse or damage caused by this program.